 Our devguide workflow uses continuous integration and deployment so changes to the devguide are normally published when the pull request is merged.
-Changes to CPython documentation follows the workflow of a CPython release and is published in the release.
+Changes to CPython documentation follow the workflow of a CPython release and are published in the release.

 6.5.
 Developer’s Guide workflow¶